dubadub/weather_forecast_challenge/README.md

 - [x] We are looking for at least 1 test (Integration/Components/Unit/Acceptance),
 - [x] a simple CI (Continuous Integration) server working
 - [x] a CD (Continuous Deployment) server working (avoid Heroku if you can)

-Note:

 - [ ] CSS/Styles are a bonus to have not critical.
-We are expecting clean code, adhering to the community standards and rails conventions.
+- [ ] We are expecting clean code, adhering to the community standards and rails conventions.